Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 Both `web application` and `resource server` support extra function: itself can access other resource servers which are protected by Azure Active Directory.
 So there are 4 scenarios:

 1. Web application.
-1. Web application with function of visiting resource servers.
+1. Web application visiting resource servers.
 1. Resource server.
-1. Resource server with function of visiting other resource servers.
+1. Resource server visiting other resource servers.

 The following content will introduce the 4 scenarios one by one.